Damon118/MS2---Visit-Dingle-Co.-Kerry/testing.md

 ### Known Bugs & Issues

-- The contact form length was too excessive on mobile devices so the layout was slightly altered using a media query for small screen sizes
+- The contact form length was too excessive on mobile devices so the layout was slightly altered by removing the height attribute of it's parent div.

 - Removed the fixed-bottom class on the footer as too much screen real estate was being lost in combination with a fixed header.